 - Definition of health and wellbeing: a combination of physical health and social and emotional wellbeing, and not just the absence of disease or illness.

 - Physical factors that can have positive or negative effects on health and wellbeing:

 - o inherited conditions sickle cell disease, cystic fibrosis

 - o physical ill health cardiovascular disease, obesity, type 2 diabetes

-- o mental ill health anxiety, stress
+- mental ill health anxiety, stress

 - o physical abilities

 - o sensory impairments.

 - Lifestyle factors that can have positive or negative effects on health and wellbeing:

 - o nutrition

 - o physical activity

 - o smoking

-- \circ alcohol

-- o substance misuse.
+- o substance misuse alcohol, cannabis, opiates e.g. heroin.

 - Social factors that can have positive or negative effects on health and wellbeing:

-- $\circ\;$ supportive and unsupportive relationships with others friends, family, peers and colleagues
+- supportive and unsupportive relationships with others friends, family, peers and colleagues

 - social inclusion and exclusion

 - o bullying

-- \circ discrimination.
+- o discrimination.

 - Cultural factors that can have positive or negative effects on health and wellbeing:

-- \circ religion
+- o religion

-- o gender roles and expectations
+- gender roles and expectations

 - o gender identity

 - sexual orientation

 - o community participation.

 - Economic factors that can have positive or negative effects on health and wellbeing:

 - o employment situation

 - o financial resources income, inheritance, savings.

 - Environmental factors that can have positive or negative effects on health and wellbeing:

 - o housing needs, conditions, location

-- home environment living with a high level of parental conflict, experiences of abuse and neglect - exposure to pollution air, noise and light. - The impact on physical, intellectual, emotional and social health and wellbeing of different types of life event: - o physical events - relationship changes - o life circumstances.
+- home environment

+- o exposure to pollution air, noise and light.

+- The impact on physical, intellectual, emotional and social health and wellbeing of different types of life event:

+- o physical events

+- relationship changes

+- o life circumstances.